 The publications mentioned so far considering EIRP-limited beamforming assume only one user and a single data stream to be transmitted.
 However, with the target of an ultra-high speed link to a single user it is crucial to split the signal into multiple streams to relax the requirements for the decoding in the receiver, which becomes a bottleneck in such systems [11].
 Most other research in the area of beamforming and/or precoding does not even mention the EIRP or deals with the EIRP as a static property of the system.
-To our best knowledge multi-layer beamforming with explicit consideration of the variable EIRP has not been investigated in the research literature so far.
+To our best knowledge multilayer beamforming with explicit consideration of the variable EIRP has not been investigated in the research literature so far.
 This contribution introduces a joint consideration of the capacity of a multi-layer beamforming system together with an EIRP limitation.
 Therefore, a theoretic problem formulation is derived to give insight to the radiation characteristics of precoded systems.
-In this context the resulting EIRP is a function of the consideration of the variable EIRP is a function of the consideration of the variable EIRP is a function.
+In this context the resulting EIRP is a function of the precoding and not a static measure of the antenna configuration and the power.
+The performance gain of the consideration of the variable EIRP compared to a static EIRP is investigated in terms of numerical simulations.

 The employment of so-called multi-mode antennas as anticipated in [12] will be included in the investigations of this contribution.
 The multi-mode antenna approach aims at very compact multiple-element antennas.
 The design process makes use of the theory of characteristic modes that enables multiple-theoretically orthogonal-radiation patterns on single physical elements as shown in [13].
 Just the same as for spatially separated, discrete single antenna elements, multiple multi-mode antennas can be used to form an array as introduced in [14], where a 484 port array has been realized with 11×11 physical elements.
-Note that the utilization of multi-mode antennas results in a generalization of the considerations rather than being a special case.
+Note that the utilization of multimode antennas results in a generalization of the considerations rather than being a special case.